 - Drain the chicken stock and set everything aside.

 Make the soup

 - Place tomatoes, onion, garlic, and chipotle in adobo peppers in a blender.
 Add 1 ½ cup of chicken stock and blend until smooth.

-- Remove the excess of oil from the pot leaving only about 2-3 tablespoons.
+- Remove the excess oil from the pot leaving only about 2-3 tablespoons.

 - Fry the guajillo strips for a couple of seconds.
-Remove and place in a paper-lined plate until needed.
+Remove and place on a paper-lined plate until needed.

 - Pour the tomato sauce into the pot.
 Season with cumin, oregano, and pepper.
 Cook 1 minute.

 - Add the remaining chicken stock and bring to a boil, then simmer for 10 minutes over medium heat.
 Adjust salt to taste and turn off the heat.